marija-djurdjevic/KindNet/README.md

 **KindNet** is a comprehensive web platform designed to streamline the organization, coordination, and management of volunteer activities.
 Developed as a Bachelor's thesis project, this system connects volunteer organizations, individual volunteers, and socially responsible companies into a single, cohesive ecosystem.

+## 🔄 Development Process & User-Centered Approach

+We didn't just want to build an application; we wanted to build the *right* solution.

+The project was developed using an Agile methodology across **3 sprints**.
+To ensure the platform provides real value, we conducted interviews and feedback sessions with actual volunteer organizations and active volunteers throughout the development process.
+This hands-on, user-centered approach allowed us to gather precise requirements, understand their daily pain points, and build features that directly solve real-world coordination problems.

 ## ✨ Key Features

 ### 🏢 For Volunteer Organizations